Inventor Start® Kit – It’s where Inventors Start™

 Inventor Start Kit downloads via email with easy to follow instructions, invention forms, and samples to privately and correctly document and research your idea.

-If you’re an aspiring inventor, having an invention kit can help provide a fast track to taking your inventions from the invention idea phase forward, from one phase of your invention to the next, likely saving you time and countless dollars in professional services fees.
+If you’re an aspiring inventor, having an invention kit can help provide a fast track to taking your new inventions from the invention ideas phase forward, from one phase of your invention to the next, likely saving you time and countless dollars in professional services fees.

 This is especially true if you’re a “do it yourself” inventor, as these downloads of invention information provide detailed “how to” instructions for those wishing to handle initial invention ideas due diligence on their own.

-If you are trying to patent a Business Method
+If you are an app inventor or are trying to patent a Business Method.

-Additional Downloads: downloads via email with easy to follow instructions, forms, and samples:
+Additional Inventor Invention information Downloads: downloads via email with easy to follow instructions, forms, and samples:

 NDA Non Disclosure Agreement – protect your information – $19.99 each